jason358ma/PieCentral/shepherd/flask_server_and_ui_readme.md

 ```

 ## Serving a new page with a Jinja template
-Add a new function with an @app.route decorator that returns render_template for a Jinja template:
+Registers a certain app route with a specific Jinja template:
 ```python
 @app.route('/page.html/')
 def page():